bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

 Viewing Functions
 _________________
-The **Layout** button |layout| controls subdividing the viewport for the simultaneous display of up to sixteen series.
+The **Layout** button |layout| controls subdividing the viewport into multiple subviewports for the simultaneous display of up to sixteen series.
 Drag a series into any of the subviewports to display it.
 The border surrounding a thumbnail that is being displayed in the viewport area is emboldened.
 Clicking in a subviewport gives it focus for mousewheel and cursor drag operations; the border surrounding such a subviewport changes color to indicate which subviewport has focus.

 .. |layout| image:: OHIFLayout.png
 .. image:: OHIFMultiVP.png

-When multiple series are displayed, and as you scroll through a series in one subviewport, lines in other subviewports move to show the corresponding location.
+When multiple series are displayed, and as you scroll through a series in one subviewport, lines in other subviewports move to show the corresponding instance location.

 Of the remaining buttons, some are modal, changing the effect of the cursor drag operation (holding the mouse button down while moving the cursor).
 The color of the currently selected modal function's icon changes to indicate it has been selected.
 Other buttons immediately perform some operation on the subviewport that has focus.

 * The **Stack Scroll** button |scroll| is modal.
-When selected, cursor dragging the cursor up or down with mouse button depressed scrolls through the images in the (sub)viewport having focus, similar to using your mouse's scroll wheel.
+When selected, dragging the cursor up or down with mouse button depressed scrolls through the images in the (sub)viewport having focus, similar to using your mouse's scroll wheel.

 .. |scroll| image:: OHIFScrollStack.png
 * The **Zoom** button |zoom| is modal.
 When selected, dragging the cursor with mouse button depressed expands or contracts the series in the (sub)viewport having focus.
-Expansion/contraction is around the cursor position at which dragging begins.
+Expansion/contraction is around the center of the (sub)viewport.

 .. |zoom| image:: OHIFZoom.png
 * The **Levels** button |presets| is modal.
-When selected, dragging the cursor with mouse button depressed right or left decreases or increases the current Window Width.
-Dragging the cursor with mouse button depressed up or down increases or decreases the current Window Center.
+When selected, dragging the cursor right or left with mouse button depressed decreases or increases the current Window Width.
+Dragging the cursor up or down with mouse button depressed increases or decreases the current Window Center.
 The Window Width and Window Center value pair specify a linear conversion from stored pixel values to displayed pixel values.
 See here_ for further information on Window Center and Window Width.
 DICOM instances generally include WW,WC value pairs and these are used by default.

 .. _here: http://dicom.nema.org/medical/dicom/current/output/html/part03.html#sect_C.11.2.1.2